This part 2 of a series on remote work. Check out part 1 for an intro on remote work, experiences, stats, and more.

 - Hobbies, take a break, do something else other than work

 - Set a schedule, none of the above will happen if you don’t set a broad schedule, I find going to the gym in the morning (can’t get penalised!), really starts my day.
-I naturally have to shower and get dressed afterwards, and it all snowballs into getting ready to work, lunch break (oftentimes either eat out or go for a walk and eat home).
+I naturally have to shower and get dressed afterwards, and it all snowballs into getting ready to work, lunch break (either eat out or go for a walk and eat home).
 This submariner has more tips.

 - Chat, use water cooler channels (#books, #games, #films-series, #pets) to chat with people at work, about things other than work.
 Video chat with coworkers, friends and family more often.